OpenBB-finance/openbb-docs/content/pro/dashboards.md

 Think of a dashboard as your blank canvas, where you can add any type of content and data.
 A dashboard consists of multiple widgets that you can drag and rearrange.

-There are two types of widgets: Data Provider widgets and OpenBB Core widgets.
-The former comes with data from our curated list of Data Partners and third-party vendors.

-[Add image]

-In contrast, OpenBB Core widgets enable you to add your own data.
-They support various forms of content, including charts, graphs, tables, notes, websites, images, and PDFs, allowing you to design a layout that perfectly fits your workflow.

-[Add image]

-A dashboard can combine both OpenBB Core widgets with your own data and Data Provider widgets

-[Add image]

 <img className="pro-border-gradient" width="800" alt="dash" src="https://github.com/OpenBB-finance/OpenBBTerminal/assets/25267873/156b080a-e32b-4d56-baf6-bb04038f2d63" />

 The main way to interact with a dashboard is by clicking on the settings icon of the dashboard on the left sidebar.